-These elements are vital for representatives to effectively undertake the duties required.
+If these elements are missing, the representative will not be able to perform his or her duties properly.
 It is essential for countries, especially those with emerging economies that, as producers, are often the most important countries in CITES trade, to assume the responsibility of decisively supporting their regional representatives.